fadion/aria/README.md

 let big = 27_000_000
 ```

-It has no special meaning, as it will be ignored since the lexing phase.
+It has no special meaning, as it will be ignored in the lexing phase.
 Writing `1_000` and `1000` is the same thing to the interpreter.

 ### Float